shpaw415/bunext/README.md

 ## 0.7.22

 - getServerSideProps can access session with getSession
-- fix getServersideProps not hot reloading
+- fix getServerSideProps not hot reloading
-- fix session not loading correcly when a token is valid but not present in the session database
+- fix session not loading correctly when a token is valid but not present in the session database
 - minify is working on production
 - fit jsx import for some tsx files that was not on the index but imported by it.
 - fix session delete client side